Dealing with dry

 Eye drops with preservatives vs. eye drops without preservatives

 Drops come in two forms: those with preservatives and those without.
 Preservatives are added to eye drops to help prevent the growth of bacteria.
 Some people find drops with preservatives irritating to their eyes.
 They’re generally not recommended for people with more serious eye dryness.
 Drops with preservatives include HypoTears, Soothe Long Lasting, and Eye Relief.

 Drops without preservatives are recommended for people with moderate or severe dry eyes.
 They’re sometimes packaged in single-use containers.
 As you might expect, they’re also more expensive.
 Some examples of non-preservative drops include Refresh, TheraTear, and Systane Ultra.

 If your eye dryness is the result of diminished oil layer in your tears, your doctor may recommend drops that contain oil.
 Rosacea in the eyelids, for example, can reduce your eye’s oil supply.
 Some effective eye drops with oil include Systane Balance, Sooth XP, and Refresh Optive Advanced.

 Certain products temporarily take the red out of your eyes, but they don’t treat the causes of eye dryness.
-If your goal is to treat dry eyes, you may want to avoid drops that promise to remove redness, such as Visine and Clear Eyes.
+If your goal is to treat dry eyes, you will want to avoid drops that promise to remove redness, such as Visine and Clear Eyes.

 In general, many causes of mild eye dryness can be treated with OTC eye drops, gels, and ointments.
 But as mentioned above, dry eyes can be the result of serious health problems.
 You should have your eye health evaluated annually.
 In addition to having your vision checked, tell your doctor if you experience dry eyes.
 Knowing the cause of the dryness will help you and your doctor make the best choice of eye drops and other treatments.